eassmann/prima.py/README.md

 ACKNOWLEDGEMENTS
 ----------------

-Thanks to Maurits ⟨Maurits.Haverkort@cpfs.mpg.de⟩ for letting me build upon his code.
+Thanks to [Maurits](http://www.cpfs.mpg.de/haverkort/) for letting me build upon his code.

 Hex colors and color names are handled by the `webcolors` module,